AlmudenaZhou/mlops-student-performance/README.md

 You can also do it through VS Code

-To activate it and installing dependencies:
+To activate it and add the project path to the PYTHONPATH:

+source .venv/Scripts/activate
+echo "export PYTHONPATH=$PWD" >> .venv/Scripts/activate
 ```
 .venv/Scripts/activate
 pip install -r requirements.txt